 “Help” Documentation

 One of the advantages of having a GUI is that rather than forcing the user to look up the documentation to figure out their options, the GUI can just have a list of all options available to the user, which is what it does with the “Options” pane.
-Even with a GUI that list out all of the options, however, it is still unclear how exactly each of those options represents, how it works, and what kind of input its properties take.
-Therefore, there is still need for a “Helps” page.
+Even with a GUI that lists all of the options, however, it is still unclear what exactly each of those options represents, how it works, and what kind of input its properties take.
+Therefore, there is still need for a “Help” page.

 Designing for Benign Users vs. Malicious users